 I.A.8 Are there special rules for the use of electronic transferable records such as bills of lading?

-Certain commercial documents are transferable, i.e. they incorporate the entitlement to the delivery of goods that they describe (e.g. bills of lading, warehouse receipt) or the payment of money (e.g. checks, promissory notes).
+Certain commercial documents are transferable, i.e. they incorporate the entitlement to the delivery of goods that they describe (for example, bills of lading, warehouse receipt) or the payment of money (for example, checks, promissory notes).
 Bills of lading are particularly relevant for paperless trade facilitation and for logistics.
 Other transferable documents relate to financing and are relevant for national trade platforms.

 Because of their need for special features, notably non-duplication and control (“possession” when on paper), the law requires special rules for their use in electronic form.
-UNCITRAL has prepared the MLETR to deal with those documents in line with UNCITRAL principles of technology neutrality and functional equivalence.
+UNCITRAL has prepared the Model Law on Electronic Transferable Records 2017 (MLETR) to deal with those documents in line with UNCITRAL principles of technology neutrality and functional equivalence.

 In certain jurisdictions, special legal regimes exist to enable the use of specific types of electronic transferable records.
 For example, article 862 of the revised Commercial Act 2016 of Republic of Korea gives legal validity to electronic bills of lading complying with certain requirements.